milossturanovic/agriculture-apothecary-theme/README.md

-# 📘 Agriculture Project theme – Custom WordPress Theme (ACF Blocks & Asset Setup)
+# 📘 Agriculture Apothercary theme – Custom WordPress Theme (ACF Blocks & Asset Setup)

 This document explains how ACF blocks and assets are set up in the **Project Beta** theme for the Agriculture apothecary website, including automatic block registration, asset loading, and Gutenberg editor styling.

 ---

 ### 📁 Block Folder Structure